huynhminhtufu/prc391-project/README.md

     - `memcached` implement for server-side caching
     - `golang/protobuf` for protocol buffers
     - `golang/grpc` for gRPC implement, inter-service commucate
+    - `google/recaptcha` to implement anti-spam system
 - Frontend: `React` (for single page application)
     - `React 16` with `react-router`, `redux`
     - Pure Node.js `Express` for Server-side rendering
     - `webpack` and `babel` for bundle and code chunking
+    - Use `firebase-sdk` to implement `Cloud Message Push Notification`
+    - Use `firebase-sdk` to implement `Firebase Storage for Store Images`
 - Javascript SDK for APIs implement:
     - Pure `TypeScript`
     - `axios` for XHR maker